PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_02_ExploratoryDataAnalysis2.md

 When you're done, save your dashboard to your GitHub repository!
 If your files are too large for Github; upload them to your personal folder on [Sharepoint](www.edubuas.sharepoint.com) .
 Only files on github and sharepoint (team, outlook also upload to sharepoint) are eligible for grading by policy (so no google drive, dropbox etc.).

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
-Tip: Get the silver challenge by helping your peers!
+Tip: Get evidence for the 'Excellent' condition of ILO 1.3 by helping your peers!
 E.g. by proofreading their dashboard.
 They may return the favour, and you both get a better learning experience!
 Make sure to evidence your knowledge-sharing/help in your learning- and worklog!
 </div>

 ## 2)  In-Class discussion